Biology (BIOL)

 Outcomes

-Students will study the basic concepts of biochemistry and will understand how thermodynamics govern biochemical processes; Catalytic strategies, as well as the major pathways of both anabolism and catabolism, will also be learnedBIOL 366L Cell Physiology & Biochemistry Lab (3 Credit Hours)
+Students will study the basic concepts of biochemistry and will understand how thermodynamics govern biochemical processes; Catalytic strategies, as well as the major pathways of both anabolism and catabolism, will also be learnedBIOL 366L Cell Physiology and Biochemistry Lab (3 Credit Hours)

 Introduction to modern techniques and instrumentation with an emphasis on cellular metabolism and protein biochemistry including purification and quantitation methods and enzyme kinetics.